 If you operate a small business, you need to know about redundant internet connection.
 Internet redundancy is a contingency plan that will avoid business operation interruption, prevent loss of data, and maintain customer satisfaction.

-Earlier this month we covered how implementing a UPS system provides protection during a power outage or surge.
+We’ve discussed how to implement a UPS system, which provides protection during a power outage or surge.
 It gives you time to back up data and properly shut down devices.
 Implementing internet redundancy serves a similar purpose – to protect your business and keep it operational.

 What is Redundant Internet Connection?